 - a zipper pocket in the front, under the flap,

 - a secret pocket at the bottom where an AirTag, passport, emergency and credit cards can be stored safely,

 - an eyeglass pocket and two pen loops,

 - Another specific feature that's indispensable for a natural fiber laptop backpack is a waterproof rain shell.
 It is concealed inside a zipper pocket at the bottom of the backpack.
 You extend it over your backpack like you would with a backpacker's backpack and voilà.
 It is really waterproof.

 After a few samples were made and tested by our digital nomad friends in May 2021, the final design was put into production.
 For now, it is mass-produced in China, which holds 70% of the world hemp production.
 We have quality standards that the manufacturer totally meets.

 Peter and I in Tulum in March 2021.

 Sol E Ciel is a family business.
-All ages participate and their input is very valuable: website design, backpack details, quality and format of photos, etc. Our kids and friends are our models for the photos and videos.
+All ages participate and their input is very valuable: website design, backpack details, quality and format of photos, etc. Our kids and friends are the models for the photos and videos.

-The goal in the future is to produce the same model in an ethical/sustainable way, but for now this model is a good start and the quality is going to be awesome.
+The goal in the future is to produce the same model in an ethical/sustainable way, but for now this is a good start and the quality is going to be awesome.
 We know the manufacturer pretty well since we've been working with them since 2019.
 They do exactly what is asked in the very best way they can.

 This backpack is not only useful to digital nomads traveling the world, but also to those of you who simply commute on foot or on bicycle between their home and the cowork space or internet cafe.
 And I know I will also use it for everyday life, short hikes, bike rides, day trips and international travel.
 It's pretty versatile after all.